 COLORADO FLOODING RELIEF

-Donations received for the animals in need after the ferocious floods in Colorado went to vetted animal rescue groups who were working on the ground in the affected areas.
-Donations were sent to help with medical expenses for injured animals, boarding and food, as well as associated costs to reunite lost pets with their guardians.
+Donations received for animals in need after the ferocious floods in Colorado went to vetted animal rescue groups who were working on the ground in the affected areas.
+Donations were sent to help with medical expenses, boarding and food, and other associated costs to reunite lost pets with their guardians.

-Global Animal Foundation also donated a total of $5,000 to Kinship Circle, which specializes in the rescue of animals after a disaster and is still on the ground in Japan saving animals in the exclusionary zone.
-Thank you for your generosity on behalf of the lost, injured, and frightened animals.
+Global Animal Foundation also donated a total of $5,000 to Kinship Circle, which specializes in the rescue of animals after a disaster and worked tirelessly to save animals in Japan’s exclusionary zone.

 Donations received for the animals in need after the massive Oklahoma tornado went to vetted animal rescue groups who worked on the ground in Oklahoma.
 Donations were sent to help with medical expenses for injured animals, boarding and food, as well as associated costs to reunite lost pets with their guardians.